McTwinPM/python-many-to-many-technical-lesson/README.md

 #### Open and Run File

 - Open the project in VSCode
-- Run `npm install` to install all necessary dependencies
+- Run `pipenv install` to install all necessary dependencies
+- Run `pipenv shell` to enter the virtual environment.

 ---